googleapis/google-api-nodejs-client/README.md

     title: 'Test',
     mimeType: 'text/plain'
   },
+  media: {
+    mimeType: 'text/plain',
-  media: 'Hello World'
+    body: 'Hello World'
+  }
 }, callback);
 ```

-You can also upload media by specifying `media` as a [Readable stream][stream].
+You can also upload media by specifying `media.body` as a [Readable stream][stream].
 This can allow you to upload very large files that cannot fit into memory.

 Note: Your readable stream may be [unstable][stability].
 Use at your own risk.